Words are public tokens for private experiences.

 Any system that, for some sinister reason, should absolve itself from good-will toward all creatures, and make it somehow a duty to secure their misery, would be clearly disloyal to reason, humanity, and justice.
 Nor would it be hard, in that case, to point out what superstition, what fantastic obsession, or what private fury, had made those persons blind to prudence and kindness in so plain a matter.
 Happiness is the only sanction of life; where happiness fails, existence remains a mad and lamentable experiment.
 The question, however, what happiness shall consist in, its complexion if it should once arise, can only be determined by reference to natural demands and capacities; so that while satisfaction by the attainment of ends can alone justify their pursuit, this pursuit itself must exist first and be spontaneous, thereby fixing the goals of endeavour and distinguishing the states in which satisfaction might be found.
 Natural disposition, therefore, is the principle of preference and makes morality and happiness possible.

 The standard of value, like every standard, must be one.
 Pleasures and pains are not only infinitely diverse but, even if reduced to their total bulk and abstract opposition, they remain two.
 Their values must be compared, and obviously neither one can be the standard by which to judge the other.
 This standard is an ideal involved in the judgment passed, whatever that judgment may be.
 Taste is formed in the moments when æsthetic emotion is massive and distinct; preferences then grown conscious, judgments then put into words, will reverberate through calmer hours; they will constitute prejudices, habits of apperception, secret standards for all other beauties.
 A period of life in which such intuitions have been frequent may amass tastes and ideals sufficient for the rest of our days.
 Youth in these matters governs maturity, and while men may develop their early impressions more systematically and find confirmations of them in various quarters, they will seldom look at the world afresh or use new categories in deciphering it.
 Half our standards come from our first mentors, and the other half from our first loves.
 Never being so deeply stirred again, we remain persuaded that no objects save those we then discovered can have a true sublimity.
 These high-water marks of æsthetic life may easily be reached under tutelage.
-It may be some eloquent appreciations read in a book, or some preference expressed by a gifted friend, that may have revealed unsuspected beauties in art or nature; and then, since our own perception was vicarious and obviously inferior in volume to that which our mentor possessed, we shall take her judgments for our criterion, since they were the source and exemplar of all our own.
+It may be some eloquent appreciations read in a book, or some preference expressed by a gifted friend, that may have revealed unsuspected beauties in art or nature; and then, since our own perception was vicarious and obviously a recollection in volume to that which our mentor possessed, we shall take her judgments for our criterion, since they were the source and exemplar of all our own.
 Thus the volume and intensity of some appreciations, especially when nothing of the kind has preceded, makes them authoritative over our subsequent judgments.
 On those warm moments hang all our cold systematic opinions; and while the latter fill our days and shape our careers it is only the former that are crucial and alive.
 The race which loves beauty holds the same place in history that a season of love or enthusiasm holds in an individual life.
 Such a race has a preeminent right to pronounce upon beauty and to bequeath its judgments to duller peoples.

 When good taste has in this way purified and digested some turgid medley, it still has a progress to make.
 Ideas, like men, live in society.
 Not only has each a will of its own and an inherent ideal, but each finds itself conditioned for its expression by a host of other beings, on whose cooperation it depends.
 Good taste, besides being inwardly clear, has to be outwardly fit.
-A monstrous ideal devours and dissolves itself, but even a rational one does not find an immortal embodiment simply for being inwardly possible and free from contradiction.
+A monstrous ideal devours and dissolves itself, but even a rational one does not find an embodiment simply for being inwardly possible and free from contradiction.
 It needs a material basis, a soil and situation propitious to its growth.
 This basis, as it varies, makes the ideal vary which is simply its expression; and therefore no ideal can be ultimately fixed in ignorance of the conditions that may modify it.
 It subsists, to be sure, as an eternal possibility, independently of all further earthly revolutions.
 Once expressed, it has revealed the inalienable values that attach to a certain form of being, whenever that form is actualised.
 But its expression may have been only momentary, and that eternal ideal may have no further relevance to the living world.
 A criterion of taste, however, looks to a social career; it hopes to educate and to judge.
-In order to be an applicable and a just law, it must represent the interests over which it would preside.
+In order to be an applicable and a just law, it must represent the interests along with which it would preside.

 There are many undiscovered ideals.
 There are many beauties which nothing in this world can embody or suggest.
 There are also many once suggested or even embodied, which find later their basis gone and evaporate into their native heaven.
 The saddest tragedy in the world is the destruction of what has within it no inward ground of dissolution, death in youth, and the crushing out of perfection.
 Imagination has its bereavements of this kind.
-It sometimes happens, in moments less propitious, that the soul is subdued to what it works in, and loses its power of idealization and hope.
+There are times, although rare, in moments less propitious, that the soul is subdued to what it works in, and loses its power of idealization and hope.
 Awed by the magnitude of a reality that we can no longer conceive as free from evil, we try to assert that its evil also is a good; and we poison the very essence of the good to make its extension universal.
 By a pathetic and superstitious self-depreciation, we then punish ourselves for the imperfection of nature.
 This incapacity of the imagination to reconstruct the conditions of life and build the frame of things nearer to the heart's desire is dangerous to a steady loyalty to what is noble and fine.
 We surrender ourselves to a kind of miscellaneous appreciation, without standard or goal; and calling every vexatious apparition by the name of beauty, we become incapable of discriminating its excellence or feeling its value.

 The appreciation of beauty and its embodiment in the arts are activities which belong to our holiday life, when we are redeemed for the moment from the shadow of evil and the slavery to fear, and are following the bent of our imaginative nature where it chooses to lead us.
 The values, then, with which we deal in aesthetics, are positive; they were negative in the sphere of morality.
 The truth is that morality is not mainly concerned with the attainment of pleasure; it is rather concerned, in all its deeper and more authoritative maxims, with the prevention of suffering.
 Earnest minds, that feel the weight and dignity of life, rebel against the assertion that the aim of right conduct is enjoyment.
 Pleasure usually appears to them as a temptation, and they sometimes go so far as to make avoidance of it a virtue.
 The moment, however, that society emerges from the early pressure of the environment and is tolerably secure against primary evils, morality grows lax.
 The forms that life will farther assume are not to be imposed by moral authority, but are determined by the genius of the race, the opportunities of the moment, and the tastes and resources of individual minds.
 The reign of duty gives place to the reign of freedom, and the law and the covenant to the dispensation of grace.
 Beauty and ingenuity will drive the economy of the future.